baozzii/tp/docs/DeveloperGuide.md

       Expected: Listed all persons whose priority is `1`.
 A message `x persons listed!` shown in the status bar, where `x` is the number of persons found.
    3. Test case: Find all persons whose priority is `1` or `3` by `priority 1 3`.<br>
       Expected: Listed all persons whose priority is `1` or `3`.
 A message `x persons listed!` shown in the status bar, where `x` is the number of persons found.
-   4. Test case: Find all persons with priority `x`, where `x` is any priority not present in the addressbook.<br>
-      Expected: No persons listed.
-A message `No recipients could be found for the following list of priorities: [x]` shown in the status bar.
-   5. Test case: Execute `priority` with no parameters.<br>
-      Expected: Error message `Invalid command format! priority: Finds all persons whose priority matches the specified priorities and displays them as a list with index numbers.` shown in the status bar.
-   6. Test case: Execute `priority 6`.<br>
-      Expected: Error message `Invalid command format! priority: Finds all persons whose priority matches the specified priorities and displays them as a list with index numbers.
-Priority should be an integer between 1 and 5, where 1 being the highest priority and 5 being the lowest` shown in the status bar.

 ### Finding all persons compatible